Qowaiv/qowaiv-domainmodel/README.md

 ## Event dispatcher
 Each aggregate has an event dispatcher that by default uses compiled expressions to execute matching non-public `When(@event)` methods.
-This is extremely fast, but if desired, by implementing a own `EventDispatcher`, the behavior can be changed.
+This is extremely fast, but if desired, by implementing your own `EventDispatcher`, the behavior can be changed.

 ## Example 1